chapost1/day-hour-select-panel/README.md

 1. Toggle By Click.
 2. Drag Select.
 3. The original component has shift method, which is omitted.
-It's redundant when we have drag-selection method.
+It's redundant when we have drag-selection.
 4. Click on Day / Hour Button.